armno/webgl-101/readme.md

-# Using VSCode for WebGL Development
+# VSCode and WebGL Development

 I start learning about WebGL recently from WebGL Tutorials on the internet.
-I create 2 files in the project: `index.html` and `main.js` to start off.
-The editor I use is VSCode.
+The editor I use is [VSCode](https://code.visualstudio.com/) which an is awesome editor for frontend development, but still I found some issues and I think I should take a note.

 Most tutorials I have seen start like this